pmglab/KGGSEE/doc/source/quick_tutorials.rst

 DESE
 ====

 DESE performs phenotype-tissue association tests and conditional gene-based association tests at the same time.
-This analysis inputs p-values of a GWAS and expression profile of multiple tissues; outputs p-values of phenotype-tissue associations and conditional p-values of genes.
+This analysis inputs p-values of a GWAS and expression profile of multiple tissues and outputs p-values of phenotype-tissue associations and conditional p-values of genes.
 The command is:

 .. code:: shell